 - Set your multimeter on the AC V scale in the 50-volt range.

-- Contact the multimeter probes to the low voltage terminals on the transformer.
+- Contact the multimeter leads to the low voltage terminals on the transformer.

 - No voltage signal?
-The transformer is DOA.
+The transformer is defective.
 Replace it.

 - Try the button again.